Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 Every investment carries risks, but Taiwan isn’t a country we would recommend shying away from simply because of its historical and geographic ties with China.
 Its strong economy offers plenty of opportunities for entrepreneurs and investors alike.

 How can I get a Taiwan permanent resident card?

 You will need to invest at least $500,000 in business and create five full-time jobs for local people for at least three years.
 Alternatively, you can also invest in government bonds for a period of at least three years.
-The biggest perk of this route to residence in Taiwan is that you won’t be required to be physically present, living in Taiwan.
+The biggest perk of this route to a residence in Taiwan is that you won’t be required to be physically present living in Taiwan.
 That said, you won’t be able to get Taiwanese citizenship if you aren’t a tax resident either.

 What is the minimum investment required to obtain a Taiwan permanent resident card?